 3. Fix Your Gut

 May factors in today’s world contribute to poor gut health.
-Medications (antibiotics, antacids, proton pump inhibitors, birth control, and others), chronic stress, and poor diet (highly refined foods, high sugar, too much of the wrong types of fat, low fiber, pesticides/herbicides, impure water, etc.) are all major causes of gut inflammation, poor nutrient absorption, constipation causing estrogen buildup, and the release of toxic proteins like the LPS discussed above into the blood, which can contribute to endometriosis and other conditions like Inflammatory Bowel Disease (IBD), Irritable Bowel Syndrome (IBS), Rheumatoid Arthritis (RA), and Multiple Sclerosis (MS).
+Medications, chronic stress, and poor diet are all major causes of gut inflammation, poor nutrient absorption, constipation causing estrogen buildup, and the release of toxic proteins like the LPS discussed above into the blood, which can contribute to endometriosis and many other chronic conditions.

 Steps to improve gut health: (8)